 The Community Centre is leased by the Badger Farm Parish Council to the Badger Farm and Oliver’s Battery Residents’ Community Association.
 It was opened in November 1986.
 The Association has charitable status (Registered Charity Number 279592) and is managed by a board of volunteer Trustees.
 In addition, there are three employees: a Bookings Secretary, a Caretaker and a Treasurer.
 All of its spare income is spent on maintaining the building and updating facilities in line with current legislation and health and safety directives.
 You can read the BFOBRCA constitution here.

 The Community Centre is managed on a day-to-day basis by Jan Dawkins, the Bookings Secretary.
 Jan administers the running of the Centre, taking bookings for hire, making sure current policies and legislation are adhered to, arranging for annual maintenance and general upkeep, meeting and greeting visitors, maintaining the website and promoting the Centre generally.
-Jan is also the editor of the Community News.

 The Community Centre has been cared for by Mervyn Hall for more than 19 years.
 Although “Merv” has celebrated his 65th birthday he has no plans to retire and will be continuing in his role for the forseeable future.
 Merv keeps the Community Centre clean and tidy, sets up rooms for hirers and attends to daily maintenance and gardening.